pyrsmk/Sheethub/README.markdown

 ### Managing stylesheets

 Sheethub manages Stylesheet internal objects.
 Each one represents a stylesheet with transparent management across browsers specifications and different DOM nodes.
 All Stylesheet objects have an id determined by the node's `title` attribute, or the filename from the `href` attribute otherwise.
+But, there's one case where Sheethub won't manage a stylesheet.
+Let's say you had a `STYLE` stylesheet to your page, without any title.
+Then, Sheethub can't guess an id for that stylesheet, unlike with `LINK` stylesheets (which have a `href` attribute).

 Get all stylesheet objects: